Narquelion/lpl-training/assignments/hw2/readme.md

 HITs (Human Intelligence Tasks) on Mechanical Turk consist of single, embedded HTML pages.
 They're unreliable and ill-suited to complex tasks, which is why we host our experiments externally.
 But we still need to actually get our subjects to the experiment, and we also need to be able to pay then when they finish---that's where Mechanical Turk comes in.

-Using the template provided at lpl-firebase/templates/basic/ad.html, write up and ad page for your experiment.
+Using the provided template, write up an ad page for your experiment.
 At a minimum, you should give it a short, useful title and a brief description that tells subjects about the kind of tasks they will perform during the experiment.
 (But don't make it so detailed that they come in with any biases regarding how to respond!)

 You will also need to edit the URL in the ad page, which currently points to language-processing-lab.firebaseapp.com/templates/basic/experiment.html, so that it points to where your experiment is hosted.